um-cloudtest1/Assignment8_backends/README.md

 Assignment 8 for Cloud computing course spring 2022.
 Also on Moodle.
-The Moodle version may be more up-to-date.
+Due Feb.
+25 and 10 pm.

 Assignment 8 Backends
 This assignment will give you practice in setting up and using a Terraform remote backend based on AWS S3 buckets for remote state storage and a DynamoDB table for locking.
 The Terraform code for creating the backend S3 bucket and DynamoDB table is included in the repository for this assignment in the subdirectory “create-s3-backend”.
 The Terraform code is based on "Shared Storage for State Files" page 110 of Brikman's “Up and Running” book (available from the library) and on https://www.techcrumble.net/2020/01/how-to-configure-terraform-aws-backend-with-s3-and-dynamodb-table/.